 The Plan proposes leveraging the public's investment in the Purple Line with comprehensive land use, zoning, and design recommendations.
 These will help realize a balanced approach to redevelopment and address positive changes on the physical landscape and the quality of life in Long Branch.
-Future development will, therefore, be directed through two Sectional Map Amendments (SMAs).
-Phase One will allow interim development, before the arrival of the Purple Line, timed to coincide with the Plan's approval and adoption.
-Phase Two addresses longer term development, when the full funding agreement for the Purple Line is in place.

-The first SMA implements the recommendations outlined in Interim Development and proposes rezoning key properties that have the greatest potential for redevelopment.
-Criteria include size, ownership patterns, the presence of large surface parking lots, and proximity to major intersections and future Purple Line stations.
+The Sectional Map Amendment (SMA) will implement the Plan's recommendations and will rezone key properties that have the greatest potential for redevelopment.
+Criteria include size, ownership patterns, the presence of large surface parking lots, and proximity to major intersections and future Purple Line stations (see Illustration 1).
 Redeveloping these properties for mixed-use not only enhances commercial and retail opportunities and introduces a potential for office uses in Long Branch, it also provides a mechanism to preserve affordable housing through the County's Moderately Priced Dwelling Unit (MPDU) program.
 The resulting MPDUs will help alleviate some of the potential displacement of market rate affordable units that may occur in the future, especially as the Purple Line makes Long Branch an even more desirable place.